Olexander96/social-network/README.md

-## :pushpin: Social Network
+## :earth_americas: Social Network
 #### :memo: Description:

-The personal social network
+The social network for React developers.
+A place where you can expand your community of like-minded programmers
 ___

 #### :link: Live Demo: